Mexican Americans: Discrimination and stereotypes

 In the 1948 case of Perez v.
 Sharp, the Supreme Court of California recognized that the ban on interracial marriage violated the Fourteenth Amendment of the Federal Constitution from 1868.
 The case involved Andrea Perez, a Mexican-American woman listed as White, and Sylvester Davis, an African American man.

+In 1971, U.S. president Richard Nixon is recorded exhibiting prejudice toward Mexican Americans and African Americans.
+Referring to Latinos he states, "At the present time they steal, they're dishonest, but they do have some concept of family life.
+They don't live like a bunch of dogs, which the Negroes do live like."

 In 2006, Time magazine reported that the number of hate groups in the United States increased by 33% since 2000, with illegal immigration being used as a foundation for recruitment.
-According to the 2011 Federal Bureau of Investigation (FBI) Hate Crimes Statistics Report, 56.9% of the 939 victims of crimes motivated by a bias toward the victims’ ethnicity or national origin were directed at Latinos.
+According to the 2011 Federal Bureau of Investigation (FBI) Hate Crimes Statistics Report, 56.9% of the 939 victims of crimes motivated by a bias toward the victims' ethnicity or national origin were directed at Latinos.
 In California, the state with the largest Mexican American population, the number of hate crimes committed against Latinos almost doubled from 2003 to 2007.
-In 2011, hate crimes against Latinos declined 31% in the United States and 43% in California.
+In 2011, hate crimes against Hispanics declined 31% in the United States and 43% in California.
 The 2019 El Paso shooting which resulted in 23 deaths, was a result of the gunman's racist attitude towards Mexican Americans and Latino immigrants in general.

+In 2015, future president Donald Trump offended Mexican Americans by stating "They're bringing drugs.
+They're bringing crime.
+They're rapists.
+And some, I assume, are good people."
+He began construction on and partially built the Mexico–United States border wall to prevent illegal Mexican immigrants from entering the United States.

+Although many Mexican Americans descend from indigenous Amerindians, and although many Mexican Americans have been in country for many generations, Mexicans are often seen and stereotyped as newly arrived cultural parasites and border hoppers in the United States.
+Mexican men are stereotyped as illiterate criminals.
+Mexican women are depicted as hypersexual.
+Mexicans are stereotyped as lazy, dirty, physically unattractive menaces.
+Mexicans are also stereotyped to be drug dealers and gang members.